Skip to main content

 Disputes will be listed here with various statuses like "under review", "forefeited", "response needed!", "won" and "lost".
 To send in a defense to a chargeback, click on the dispute and then click the Defend Dispute button on the right side of the screen:

 A window will open on the right of the screen.
 Upload or drag and drop your defense documents, then click the Defend the Dispute button to submit.
-For information on what types of documents to submit please review this article: Chargeback Defense Requirements
+For information on what types of documents to submit, please review this article: Chargeback Defense Requirements

 IMPORTANT: Chargebacks are decided by the card issuing bank and are determined by the rules and regulations set by the card payment brand.
 Disputing a chargeback does not guarantee a decision in your favor.

-**Please note, in a represented chargeback, it can take up to 120 days from the date of the chargeback for the bank to make a final determination.**
+NOTE: In a represented chargeback, it can take up to 120 days from the date of the chargeback for the bank to make a final determination.**

 Once a chargeback has been initiated on a transaction, you cannot refund it.
 If you agree that the funds need to be returned to the customer, you will need to accept the chargeback.